Reviewing USG (USG) and Monarch Cement (MCEM)

 USG (NYSE:USG) and Monarch Cement (OTCMKTS:MCEM) are both construction companies, but which is the superior stock?
-We will contrast the two companies based on the strength of their risk, earnings, analyst recommendations, dividends, valuation, institutional ownership and profitability.
+We will compare the two companies based on the strength of their dividends, analyst recommendations, profitability, valuation, earnings, risk and institutional ownership.

 Profitability